Becoming a 4-H Volunteer

 To speed up the process, we ask that you include complete contact information for your references, and let them know you are putting them down so they can be expecting the form.
 We try to send these by email as much as possible, but we can send them via postal mail.

 Once you complete your 4-H application, you do not need to worry about this step.
 Our office will process these items and will contact you if we are having trouble getting information back from a reference.
 The amount of time this portion takes is completely dependent on how long it takes to get the reference forms back.

 3. Volunteer Interview/Orientation with Lesley

-After your references are returned, we will contact you about scheduling a meeting with Lesley.
-We typically try to do this as group sessions, so you can benefit from the questions others ask and meet other new volunteers; however, if the group sessions do not meet your schedule, you can schedule an individual meeting.
-This meeting takes about 45 minutes and will review the basics of being a 4-H volunteer and give you resources to help you get involved.
+After your references are returned, we will contact you about scheduling a meeting with Julie.
+This meeting will review the basics of being a 4-H volunteer and give you resources to help you get involved.

 4. Create a 4HOnline Profile

 During the meeting with Julie, she will provide you with instructions on creating your profile in our database, 4HOnline.
 There are instructions with screenshots in the documents below.
 This allows you to sign the Adult Behavioral Expectations and gets you on the mailing list(s) for the groups in which you are interested.
 The URL for the portal is https://v2.4honline.com.
 You can update your own contact information at any time by simply logging back into your profile.
 If you have children in our 4-H program, you will use the same family profile you have set up.